-Vancouver, B.C. – On Thursday, Oct.
-18, 275 health sciences students from Vancouver Community College (VCC) will be participating in a college-wide disaster triage training through 16 simulations including 45 “casualties” with life-like wounds and injuries.
-The simulations will begin immediately following the ShakeOutBC earthquake drill and a full evacuation of the college.
+VANCOUVER, B.C. – 250 health science students from Vancouver Community College (VCC) and other Lower Mainland post-secondaries will be participating in community disaster training at VCC through eight different simulations on Thursday, October 20.
+The drills will take place immediately following ShakeOutBC and a full evacuation of the college.

-Interprofessional simulations such as this are based on the IPE and the International Nursing Association for Clinical Simulation and Learning (INACSL).
-This is a foundation for achieving safe, high quality, accessible, patient-centered care.
-VCC plans for this to be a building block to disaster preparedness for the entire college, then outward to our community.
+Simulations such as this are a foundation to achieving safe, high quality, accessible, patient-centered care.
+VCC hopes this will be a building block to disaster preparedness for the entire college, then outwards to the community.

 Media can contact:

 Vancouver Community College